dectris/neggia/README.md

 Neggia
 ===========

-XDS plugin that reads hdf5 files written by Dectris Eiger Detectors
+XDS plugin that reads hdf5 files written by Dectris Eiger Detectors.
+Please obtain XDS from ftp://turn5.biologie.uni-konstanz.de/xds/2016-dec05/, which is the version that was released in December 2016.
+Other versions may not work.

 ## Build